Secure Mail Gateway

 Technical overview

-For exchange configurations using SMG, https://<Relution host>/Microsoft-Server-ActiveSync is configured as EAS endpoint.
+For exchange configurations using SMG, https://<SMG Service URL>/Microsoft-Server-ActiveSync is configured as EAS endpoint on the device.
 The exchange domain is set to the unique name of the corresponding organization.
 Relution uses the domain to identify the corresponding SMG settings.

 If SMG is enabled and configured in these settings, the request headers DeviceId and DeviceType are evaluated to identify the device triggering the request.
 Depending on the SMG settings, if the device could be identified at all, and the properties and status of the device (see prior section), the request is denied or forwarded to the Exchange host configured in the SMG settings and the response is delivered back to the device.
 The domain is adjusted to the one configured in the SMG settings if present.